gerardbm/atomic/README.md

 The color palette consists of sixteen precision colors selected procedurally (algorithms), distributed in six hues and four balanced Luma (Y').
 Note that Luma (Y') is the perceived brightness; don't confuse it with the lightness of the HSL color model.

 Human vision doesn't detect brightness linearly with color: in a pixel (R'G'B'), we see red color (255, 0, 0) brighter than blue color (0, 0, 255), and green color (0, 255, 0) brighter than red color (255, 0, 0).
-So, in order to balance the color contrast, the perceived brightness has been corrected following the ITU-R Recommendation BT.601:
+So, in order to balance the color contrast, the perceived brightness has been corrected according to the ITU-R Recommendation BT.601:

 `Luma (Y') = 0.299 R' + 0.587 G' + 0.114 B'`